 The spice trade has made kings.
 Pasta has altered migrations.
 Water has started wars.
-It could be said that culture is most often characterized by what iss on the menu and national borders are decided in the kitchen.
+Culture is most often characterized by what is on the menu and national borders are decided in the kitchen.
 How did this become so?
 In the history of the world it is hard to pinpoint the emergence of any one movement, the birth of a nation.
-Especially dealing with food, since most everything that lives needs to consume in order to continue to do so, it can be a messy business.
+Especially dealing with food, since everything that lives needs to consume in order to continue to do so, it can be a messy business.
 10,000 BCE finds the beginning of the agricultural revolution, and thus the centralization of human activity, the cessation of nomadicism, the formation of cities, the ability to store food.
 People found out applying heat to foodstuff made it easier to chew and, in some cases, taste better.
 Pretty soon thereafter some yeast blew into an earthenware container of dried barley and beer was born.
 At this point all hell must have broken loose with everyone putting everything they could find into their mouths, to more or less comedic failure.
 Behold the invention of the restaurant (and probably soon thereafter the hospital).

 Fast forward twelve thousand years or so and you may find yourself at any one of the best1 restaurants in the world: Alice Waters’ Chez Panisse in Berkeley or Thomas Keller’s nearby The French Laundry in Yountville.
 Ferran Adrià’s elBulli in Catalonia is closing next year, but Heston Blumenthal’s The Fat Duck in Bray is still in search of perfection.
 And then there is Noma, Copenhagen’s best of the best, run by René Redzepi, dedicated to an “innovative gastronomic take on the revival of Nordic cuisine.”